Hepatitis C And Liver Transplant

 • Severe heart or lung disease: A stable heart and lung function are crucial for the transplant surgery and recovery.
 If these organs are not healthy, the risks associated with the procedure are too high.

 • Substance abuse: Patients must demonstrate that they can maintain sobriety.
 Alcohol or drug abuse can damage the liver and complicate recovery after a transplant.
-A patient must be committed to avoiding substances that can harm the new liver after hep c and liver transplant
+A patient must be committed to avoiding substances that can harm the new liver after Hep C and liver transplant

 Transplant Evaluation

 The transplant evaluation is a comprehensive process that ensures a patient is physically and mentally prepared for a liver transplant.
-Here’s what is typically involved in the hepatitis c and liver transplant evaluation:
+Here’s what is typically involved in the hepatitis C and liver transplant evaluation:

 • Blood tests: These tests assess liver function, check for Hepatitis C viral load, and screen for any other infections.
 They help the healthcare team understand how advanced the liver damage is.